bnb-chain/greenfield-go-sdk/README.md

 ## Instruction
 The Greenfield-GO-SDK provides a thin wrapper for interacting with greenfield in three ways:

-Interact using GreenfieldClient client, you can perform queries on accounts, chain info, and broadcasting transactions.
+1.Interact using GreenfieldClient client, you can perform queries on accounts, chain info, and broadcasting transactions.

-Interact using TendermintClient client, you can perform low-level operations like executing ABCI queries and viewing network/consensus state.
+2.Interact using GnfdClient, it integrates GreenfieldClient and the ability to access Storage provider, you can call storage functions like createObject,putObject and getObject to realize the basic operation of object storage.

-Interact using SPClient client, you can request storage provider services like putObject and getObject.
+3.Interact using TendermintClient client, you can perform low-level operations like executing ABCI queries and viewing network/consensus state.

 ### Requirement

-Go version above 1.19
+Go version above 1.18

 ## Usage